A topic from the subject of Biochemistry in Chemistry.

 • The intensity and duration of exercise determine the type of energy system used.

-• Anaerobic metabolism provides energy quickly, but it produces lactic acid, which can lead to fatigue.
+• Anaerobic metabolism provides energy quickly but produces lactic acid, leading to fatigue.

-• Aerobic metabolism provides energy more slowly, but it is more efficient and produces less lactic acid.
+• Aerobic metabolism provides energy more slowly but is more efficient and produces less lactic acid.

-• Training can improve the body's ability to use both anaerobic and aerobic metabolism.
+• Training improves the body's ability to use both anaerobic and aerobic metabolism.

 Main Concepts: